milanaryal/milanaryal.github.io/src/_posts/2015-04-03-accessing-the-secret-codes-on-your-iphone-or-android-phone.md

 ---
 title: "Accessing the secret codes on your iPhone or Android phone"
+description: "Learn how to access the secret hidden menus on your iPhone or Android phone."
 date: 2015-04-03T11:08:07+05:45
-excerpt: "Learn how to access the secret hidden menus on your iPhone or Android phone."
 ---

 Here are some codes you can dial into the phone app that will access hidden information and menus in the iPhone or Android phone.